farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ### Duplicate, Reset, Delete

-If you can to either duplicate, delete or reset an index card to their initial state, simply use of on the three action buttons at the bottom right corner of the card to do those operations
+If you would like to duplicate, delete or reset an index card to its initial state, simply use one of the three action buttons at the bottom right corner of the card.

 ![Duplicate/Reset/Delete](https://gyazo.com/2004336c36c90942e6da2e569777b35e.png)

 # Managing Characters

-This goal of this guide is to help you understand everything you can do with Fari's Character Sheet framework.
+The goal of this guide is to help you understand everything you can do with Fari's Character Sheet framework.

-Fari's character sheets are extremely flexible and basically limitless, so here how you can get the most out of it.
+Fari's character sheets are extremely flexible and basically limitless, so here is how you can get the most out of it.

 ## Customizing your Character Sheets